AboutUs/devblog/_posts/2011-04-29-meet-the-kanban-board.markdown

 coordinating our efforts.
 We keep trying to get more aspects of our work reflected on the board, and that's almost never a mistake.
-Everyone in the company can use it to see and communicate their work, and help march cards across.
+Everyone in the company can use it to see and communicate their work, and move cards across.